remindto/wp-remind-to-app/readme.txt

 Remind To Read lets your users remind themselves about your content.

-Major features in Remind to Read include:
+Major features in Remindto.app include:

 *	Gracefully prompt users with reminder option using modal that appears when users scroll up
 *	Tracking hooks for event analytics using custom JavaScript events